In compiler design, several statement types influence the program's execution order, known as control flow statements. Here are some key ones:

 Conditional statements:

-statement: Executes a block of code only if a certain condition (boolean expression) evaluates to true.if-else
+ifstatement: Executes a block of code only if a certain condition (boolean expression) evaluates to true.if-elsestatement: Provides an alternative block of code to execute if the condition in theifstatement is false.

 -